 The mathematics on this website is encoded using MathML and is best viewed with a fully standards-compliant browser: that means Firefox.
 MathML support in Safari is not as complete as Firefox, and it has been removed entirely from Chrome, so for all browsers other than Firefox MathJax is used for rendering.

 Some presentations currently rely on the free CDF Player for Mathematica.
-This will be transitioned in 2016 to using SageMathCell from SageMath, a free open-source alternative to Mathematica.
+This is being transitioned to using SageMathCell from SageMath, a free open-source alternative to Mathematica.
 Since SageMathCell processes calculations on a remote server, all platforms and browers are supported.
 To aid in the transition a repository of open-source documentation has been initiated.

 Here are some interesting and balanced comments on how one goes about learning physics, as well as a comprehensive set of links to publicly available resources.